KratosMultiphysics/Examples/poromechanics/validation/undrained_soil_column_2D/README.md

 ## Case Specification

-This example consists on a 1 x 30m column of saturated soil subjected to a surface loading that lies on a rigid rock bed.
+This example consists on a 1 x 30 m column of saturated soil subjected to a surface loading that lies on a rigid rock bed.
 The objective of the test is to capture the pressure distribution along the soil column which, near the undrained-incompressible limit, should equal the applied load.
 The main challenge is that, under such conditions, the direct formulation for the displacement-pore pressure element exhibits locking of the pressure field due to the violation of Babuska-Brezzi conditions.
 The reference solution is taken from [1].

 The problem geometry and boundary conditions are shown below.
 <!-- ![undrained soil column geometry.](data/soil-column_geometry.png) -->